 - Not everyone can work from Home Office: Not every employee has Home Office equipment or the discipline required.
 And that can disrupt the home office of an entire area / business.
-But for those who do not have this discipline, the ManicTime can help.
+But for those who do not have this discipline, the ManicTime can help on all of that.

 I believe the biggest impediment is the culture of many companies / managers, who still have the boss rather than leader mentality, because if you put the positives and negatives on paper, there is no justification for not allowing remote work, at least, a few days a week.